Mauznemo/SmartifyOS-Documentation/docs/ui/windows/window-script.md

 ---
 sidebar_position: 2
 ---
-# Creating custom window script
+# Creating a custom window script
 Right click in your project browser and click on `Create > SmartifyOS > UI Window Script` and open it up (remember to drag the new script onto the new game object).

 ## Base class: BaseUIWindow